Cavan Orphanage fire: Members of the public help

+Rescue attempts from Sullivan's yard

 By this point it was no longer possible for the girls to get out through the main entrance or the fire escape.
 The local fire brigade had then arrived but their equipment was not sufficient for this fire.
 Wooden ladders were not long enough to reach the dormitory windows.
 In the absence of any other solution girls were encouraged to jump.
 Three did so, though with injuries; however, most were too frightened to attempt it.
 At some point, a local electricity worker, Mattie Hand, arrived with a long ladder, and a local man, Louis Blessing, brought five girls down.
 One child left by way of the interior staircase while it was still accessible.
 One child made it down the exterior fire escape.
 One child escaped by way of a small ladder held on the roof of the shed.
 The fire completely engulfed the dormitory and the remaining girls died.